Rosary of the Philosophers: Translations

+Two excerpts from the Rosary were translated into English by a pseudonymous woman—likely Jeanne du Port—in the early 17th century.

 The text of MS Ferguson 210, in Glasgow University Library, is the basis of an English translation that was published in the 18th century.
 The English translation reproduces the coloured drawings of the Ferguson MS as woodcuts.

 There is also a Czech translation, dated to 1578, by Jaroš Griemiller, kept in the National Library of Prague, Czech Republic.
 The Czech manuscript reproduces the illustrations as line drawings.